fbpx

 If he can’t help you, he will tell you upfront and direct you to the best health care practitioner for your situation.

-He has successfully treated thousands of spinal stenosis patients and can identify if it will work for you.
+He has successfully treated thousands of Spinal Stenosis Patients and can identify if it will work for you.

-Because spinal stenosis can involve poor muscle support, spinal alignment, loss of normal low back curve (bad posture), spinal flexibility, along with the other factors discussed above, an effective treatment program must address each of these problems.
+Because Spinal Stenosis can involve poor muscle support, spinal alignment, loss of normal low back curve (bad posture), spinal flexibility along with the other factors discussed above – an effective treatment program must address each of these problems.
 Spinal surgery is not the best choice for most spinal stenosis patients.

-Specific exercises, when done correctly, will stabilize the spine, correct posture, tighten spinal ligaments, and expand the spinal canal.
+• Specific Exercises that when performed correctly will stabilize the spine, correct posture, tighten spinal ligaments and further increase the size of the spinal canal.

-Please, if you believe you have spinal stenosis, don’t give up and settle for a lifetime of epidural shots, surgery, or just living with the pain.
+Please, if you believe you have Spinal Stenosis don’t give up and settle for a lifetime of epidural shots, surgery or just living with the pain.

 The most important thing to remember is that back pain is most often the result of a structural problem and until the structure of your spine is addressed, the pain will persist.

-The outer portion of the disc is called the annulus fibrosis, and the soft inner structure is called the nucleus pulposus.
-These unique structures provide flexibility, cushioning, and freedom of movement for the spine.
+The outer portion of the disc is called the annulus fibrosis and the soft inner structure is called the nucleus pulposusThese unique structures provides flexibility, cushioning and freedom of movement to the spine.
 It also creates space between the vertebrae so that the delicate spinal nerves can pass through the openings called foramen to reach their target destination.
-In the low back, the destination for those nerves in your legs is the low back, while in the neck it is the arms.
-If the discs become damaged in any way, a cycle of pain begins with the start of progressive problems that can culminate in a herniated disc or ruptured disc.
+In the low back the destination for those nerves in your legs, while in the neck it is the arms.

 HOW ARE DISCS DAMAGED?